4. North of Iberian Peninsula

 Day 3.
 Santander - Santillana - Covadonga - Oviedo (320 km ~ 199 miles)

 Breakfast.
-This day you’ll be travelling throughout one of the most beautiful Spanish National Parks - Picos de Europa which is characterized by high massifs, deep ravines, lush mountain meadows and vast glassy lakes.
-First our stop for today is in Santillana de Mar.
+This day, you’ll be traveling throughout one of the most beautiful Spanish National Parks, Picos de Europa, which is characterized by high massifs, deep ravines, lush mountain meadows, and vast glassy lakes.
+First, our stop for today is in Santillana de Mar.

-• This town, that has often been referred to as one of the most beautiful villages in the whole of Spain, let alone just Cantabria.
+• This town has often been referred to as one of the most beautiful villages in the whole of Spain, let alone just Cantabria.
 Sitting on the coast and surrounded by verdant green mountains, it offers the best of both worlds.
-Think caramel-colored architecture and steep, cobbled streets, perfect medieval stone and timber houses.
+Think caramel-colored architecture, steep, cobbled streets, and perfect medieval stone and timber houses.
 Santillana del Mar was built around the collegiate church of Santa María and is also dotted with old defense towers and Renaissance palaces.

-After some free time, we’ll continue to Covadonga, - a place, located at the western edge of Picos de Europa, and is visited by thousands of people every year.
-Stop at Sanctuary of Covadonga
+After some free time, we’ll continue to Covadonga, a place located at the western edge of Picos de Europa that is visited by thousands of people every year.
+Stop at the Sanctuary of Covadonga.

-• Sanctuary of Covadonga (the Holy Cave) - is a small church, located in a mountain grotto and features an image of the Virgin Mary - Virgin of Covadonga.
+• Sanctuary of Covadonga (the Holy Cave) is a small church located in a mountain grotto that features an image of the Virgin Mary, the Virgin of Covadonga.
 This sight is an important site in Christian history.
 It was where Christian forces in Iberia defeated a Muslim army at the Battle of Covadonga, marking the beginning of the Spanish Reconquista.
 But though the cave is now linked to Christianity, it’s believed it was first a site for prehistoric pagan worship.

 Day 4.
 Oviedo - La Coruña (347 km ~ 216 miles)

-Breakfast and departure to the very northwest corner of Spain - La Coruna (or A Coruna, how locals say).
+Breakfast and departure to the very northwest corner of Spain: La Coruna (or A Coruna, as the locals say).
 A Coruña sits in the very northwest corner of Spain, in the autonomous community of Galicia.
-A vibrant coastal city with plenty in the way of culture, history, gastronomy (it’s famous for its seafood) and natural sights.
-Enjoy a panoramic city tour upon arrival and, later - a free time.
-Sights you’ll see during the city tour, and on same you can take a closer look later, while exploring city on your own:
+A vibrant coastal city with plenty in the way of culture, history, gastronomy (it’s famous for its seafood), and natural sights.
+Enjoy a panoramic city tour upon arrival and, later, some free time.
+Sights you’ll see during the city tour, and on the same day, you can take a closer look while exploring the city on your own:

-• Galerias - A Coruña is known as the ''Glass City'' due to its unique architectural style of constructing galerías – enclosed glass balconies – onto the side of its buildings.
-Most date back to the 19th century and feature patterns, as well as colors and embellishments.
+• Galerias - enclosed glass balconies - on the side of its buildings.
+Most date back to the 19th century and feature patterns as well as colors and embellishments.

-• Castillo de San Anton, a 16th century fortress set on a small island, connected to the mainland via a bridge.
-Today the castle houses the Museo Arqueológico e Histórico – Museum of Archeology and History.
+• Castillo de San Anton, a 16th-century fortress set on a small island, was connected to the mainland via a bridge.
+Today, the castle houses the Museo Arqueológico e Histórico—the Museum of Archeology and History.

 Day 5.
 La Coruña - Santiago de Compostela (75 km ~ 47 miles)

 Breakfast in the hotel in La Coruna, then transfer to Santiago de Compostela.
-In Santiago we'll have a proper city tour including the visit to the Cathedral.
-This city is renowned for its shrine of Saint James the Great and was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
-The architecture and atmosphere of the city are impregnated with history and visitors may feel like they’ve taken a step back in time.
+In Santiago, we'll have a proper city tour, including a visit to the cathedral.
+This city is renowned for its shrine to Saint James the Great and was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
+The architecture and atmosphere of the city are impregnated with history, and visitors may feel like they’ve taken a step back in time.
 Some highlights of the tour:

 Dinner and accommodation.